"Yes, we will run the ball. We will run with it after we catch it."

 Emendorfer came to UW-Platteville after previously stops as the offensive coordinator at Hanover, the offensive coordinator at Quincy University and the passing coordinator at Grinnell College.

 children, son Logan, and daughter Rachel.
 Lisa is a lecturer in

 both the School of Education and the Health and Physical Education

 program.
-Logan will be a freshman for the Pioneers, where he plans
+Logan is a sophomore defensive back for the Pioneers, and

 Rachel is an freshman at Platteville High School.